cnc45333/cs1302-ce27-1/README.md

 ## Exercise Steps

-1. **You need to be in a group with at least two people for this exercise.**
+1. To get the most out of this exercise, we encourage you to **form a group of exactly two people for this exercise.**
-   We reccommend keeping the groups small.
-Some steps in this exercise need be done by each group member individually.
+   When done in a group, some steps in this exercise need be done by each group member individually.

 1. **Individually:** Make sure that you have done the following: